 Although RSQS has high construct reliability and validity (Dabholkar et al, 1996), a need to look into quality dimensions for each country is called for.
 Each country is believed to have its own unique set of quality dimensions (Xiande Zhao et al., 2002) with different levels of importance (Feinburg et al., 1995).
 Consumers' attitudes towards food shopping are associated with culture (Samsinar et al., 2001) and therefore, any findings from previous studies in other countries may be irrelevant in Malaysia.
-Currently there is lack of research on service quality of retail stores in Malaysia specifically consumers' service quality perceptions of the different sizes of stores.
-Several researches have concentrated on service quality of businesses namely courier companies (Norbani Che Ha and Sharmila Sinnathurai, 1999), automotive industry (Tan, 1998), and financial institution (Ndubisi, 2003) and service quality of government department (Sharifuddin Zainuddin, 1997).
+Currently there is lack of research on service quality of retail stores in Malaysia specifically consumers' service quality of businesses namely courier companies (Norbani Che Ha and Sharmila Sinnathurai, 1999), automotive industry (Tan, 1998), and financial institution (Ndubisi, 2003) and service quality of government department (Sharifuddin Zainuddin, 1997).
 There is also a gap in the literature on the measure of service quality among competing retailers (Dabholkar et al.) in particular of different sizes.